iamdrscott/NIEM.github.io/technical/json/guidance/index.md

    RDF/XML or Turtle syntax.

-The guidance in the next major section is intended to produce a JSON-LD serialization that is convienent for all three of these consumer use cases.
+The guidance in the next major section is intended to produce a JSON-LD serialization that is convenient for all three of these consumer use cases.

 ## JSON-LD representation of NIEM XML {#xml-to-json}